AustinHillAnalytics/powerbi-operational-analytics/enterprise-data-quality-dashboard/README.md

 # Enterprise Data Quality Dashboard

 ## Overview
-Operational analytics dashboard designed to monitor and score the data quality of a database factoring in enterprise and data requirements.
+Operational analytics dashboard designed to monitor and score the data quality of a database, factoring in enterprise and data requirements.

 ## Key Accomplishments
 Leadership required improved visibility into operational performance across multiple organizational levels based on newly established standards and reporting requirements.
-This Power BI solution was developed using over five years of enterprise Work Request data extracted through custom SQL development and transformed using Power Query within a star schema semantic model.
+This Power BI solution allows integrates data from all existing data tables within the sourced database, connecting all using a star schema semantic model.
 Extensive backend data preparation and transformation were implemented to optimize dashboard performance, streamline reporting logic, and reduce front-end processing complexity.
 DAX measures and calculated metrics were developed to support KPI tracking, trend analysis, and operational performance reporting across enterprise datasets.

 ## Technologies
 - Power BI